Skip to Content

 Dog Bite Liability in South Carolina

-When a dog bite victim is lawfully on public or private property, South Carolina law holds the owner liable for the damages caused by the dog.
-With a thorough investigation of the dog bite attack, we may be able to hold the owner accountable for the dog attacking you and causing your severe injuries.
+When a dog bite victim is lawfully present on public or private property, South Carolina law holds the pet owner strictly liable for the damages caused by their dog.
+Through a thorough investigation of the circumstances of the attack, we strive to hold dog owners accountable for harm resulting from their pet’s actions and to seek fair recovery for your serious injuries.

 According to South Carolina Code of Laws section 47-3-110, owners can be held liable for injuries their dogs cause if: